hashicorp/vault/website/source/docs/agent/autoauth/methods/cert.md

   Cert Method for Vault Agent Auto-Auth
 ---

-# Vault Agent Cert AppRole Method
+# Vault Agent Auto-Auth Cert Method

 The `cert` method uses the configured TLS cerificates from the agent configuration and takes an optional `name` parameters.
 There is no option to use certificates